surfstudio/flutter-bottom-sheet/README.md

 Flexible and scrollable bottom sheet.

-You can show it if call `showFlexibleBottomSheet()`, then it will be show as popup like a modal bottom sheet with resize by drag and scrollable.
+All you have to do is call `showFlexibleBottomSheet()` and you'll get a popup that looks like a modal bottom sheet and can be resized by dragging it up and down and scrolled when expanded.

-There are 2 type of BottomSheet:
+There are 2 types of BottomSheets:

 1. BottomSheet
 2. StickyBottomSheet